insightsengineering/teal/vignettes/teal_migration.md

 To take advantage of the new features module developers may need to make the following adjustments:

-1. Return the modified `data` argument at the end of the server function
+1. Return the modified `data` argument at the end of the server function  and make sure it's reactive
 2. Remove "Add to reporter" and "Show R code" buttons from module's UI
 3. Remove `reporter` and `filter_panel_api` arguments from the module's server function
 4. Add required title and extra content to the reporter during code evaluation